ArmanMoussavi1/polymer_entanglement_analysis/README.md

 [Z1+ Package - Mendeley Data](https://data.mendeley.com/datasets/m425t6xtwr/1)

-This package accompanies the work titled *"The Z1+ package: Shortest multiple disconnected path for the analysis of entanglements in macromolecular systems."* Be sure to thoroughly read the accompanying paper before using the tool.
+This package accompanies the work titled *"The Z1+ package: Shortest multiple disconnected path for the analysis of entanglements in macromolecular systems."* by Martin Kröger, Joseph D. Dietz, Robert S. Hoy, and Clarisse Luap.
+Be sure to thoroughly read the accompanying paper before using the tool.

 ---